jusrusswebb/cse15l-lab-reports/lab2.md

 ![Image](superbowl.png)

-I have not gotten my server to work as designed.
-However, when the code functions, my handleRequest method and my main method will be called, where the relevant arguments are always the URL since this program reads a URL input and outputs a message of text on the webpage.
-From each specific request, the String array which contains the message will be changed as well as the port number with each update of the host.
+The method handleRequest is when I run the add-message command through the web server.
+The argument that the method uses is the url from my input into the web server.
+The value of the String result is relevant to the output of the method because it is updated with each method call that contains the correct add-message command.The String array is also completely changed with each method call.

 # averageWithoutLowest() Bug From Lab 3